alchemycodelab/module-one-curriculum-base/lecture-01-simple-state-and-click-listeners.md

     - We're not trying to be mean: we've all thrown out dozens of apps we've sunk hours into!
     - It's sometimes just literally easier to start a project over than miserably debug a project where 'nothing works'.

-- So here's how to work toward avoiding that situation:

 ---

+- Here's a follow-the-steps process for how to avoid big messes:

 1) Make a drawing of your app.
 Simple "wireframes"
 1) Once you have a drawing, name the HTML elements you'll need to realize your vision